Free delivery on all orders

 Low MVTR = Low breathability

-Measuring Breathability With RET
+Measuring breathability with RET

 RET shows the fabric’s level of resistance to evaporation.